- CCTV Video Analytics & AI

 CCTV can be a valuable asset to schools, from monitoring students whereabouts to keeping an eye out for potential dangers.
 New technologies have advanced the potential of CCTV far beyond simply recording footage.

-Here’s everything you need to know about surveillance in schools and how CCTV can help you keep your students safe.
+Here’s everything you need to know about surveillance in schools and how CCTV can keep your students safe.

 Video analytics are capable of inspecting video footage in real-time, to identify specific triggers or anomalies.
 These additional features upgrade a legacy CCTV system to an intelligent means of monitoring.
 Some examples include: